adamthompson93/adamthompson93.github.io/_posts/2024-12-4-Eldritch-MonsterHearts.md

 ```

 That feels a lot cleaner.
 Now how do we deal with shock?
 Harm in MH is healed via the Healing move:

-<h4>Healing</h4>
+#### Healing
-When you take time to tend to your wounds, once per session you may heal 1 Harm.
-If someone else is there with you, tending to your wounds delicately and intimately – and perhaps with erotic subtext –
-you may heal an additional 1 Harm.
+>When you take time to tend to your wounds, once per session you may heal 1 Harm.
+If someone else is there with you, tending to your wounds delicately and intimately – and perhaps with erotic subtext – you may heal an additional 1 Harm.

 Note that there is no rolling, only a mechanical incentive to include other characters in the moment when you heal.
-This is compelling for obvious reasons and fits excellently into MHs vibe.
+This is compelling for obvious reasons and a strong indicator of the sort of moments MHs is optimized to create.
-But it doesn't quite work for healing shock, I think.
+But it doesn't quite work for healing shock.
 And the tremulus shock healing also is totally off vibe.

 ```
 To treat a character with three or more shock, roll +stock spent.